 In my last post, I have described the steps to set up the Sitecore Commerce development environment.
 In this post, I will describe how to create a custom plugin in Sitecore Commerce.
-I was working on version 9.3 but these steps should work with all versions of 9 series.
+I was working on version 9.3 but these steps should work with all versions of the 9 series.

 Sitecore Commerce provides an extensible framework which can be extended using plugins.
 A plugin is an independently publishable extension to the Sitecore Commerce Engine.
 Generally, you will find the following contained in a plugin and are used to extend the platform.

 - Policies etc.

 You can extend the platform or add more features using the plugins.
 Let’s get started and look into the steps to create a new plugin in Sitecore Commerce 9.3.
 If you have already set up your commerce development environment, please skip to step 2

 - Create a developer environment for Sitecore Commerce to run the engine from Visual Studio, can be either VS 2017 or 2019.
 Follow this blog post to Setup development environment for Sitecore Commerce 9.3 Engine

 Step 2 – Install Visual Studio plugin Extension

 - Go to the solution root folder or SDK folder and run the Sitecore.Commerce.Plugin.vsix file.
 Close the Visual Studio solution if open.